There has never been a better time to launch a startup in Chicago.

 Cooler Screens is a stealth mode startup with a leadership team that could leave even larger tech companies green with envy.
 The company, which builds IoT-enabled marketing screens for grocery stores, was founded by Livongo Health CEO Glen Tullman, Argo Tea CEO Arsen Avakian and former Walgreen’s CEO Greg Wasson.
 According to an SEC filing, Cooler Screens raised $700,000 in funding late last year.
 We anticipate learning more about what the company is up to later this year.

-Datacubes is a big data startup working to make commercial insurance underwriting more efficient.
+Datacubes [now Convr] is a big data startup working to make commercial insurance underwriting more efficient.
 Its D3 platform gleans information from external sources to pre-fill applications, which cuts the amount of data underwriters have to hunt down and the number of questions applicants need to answer.
 And, they're flush with resources: Datacubes closed a $2.5 million Series A in September, its first-ever funding round.

 Digital Mint is betting that the future of cryptocurrency trading involves, at least in part, physical locations.
 The startup’s ATMs and teller locations allow consumers to buy bitcoin using cash, with some locations allowing bitcoin to be sold for cash as well.
 As cryptocurrency took off in 2017, so too did Digital Mint’s physical footprint.
 The company expanded from nine states to 12 and launched over 50 new ATM and teller locations.